SerhiiUnhurian/rsschool-cv/cv.md

 ### Personal information

-Email: unguryan23@gmail.com\
+Email: unguryan23@gmail.com
-Skype: kefirchik10\
+Skype: kefirchik10
-Date of birth: 23th January 1993\
+Date of birth: 23th January 1993
-Current location: Ukraine, Kyiv\
+Current location: Ukraine, Kyiv
-Nationality: Ukrainian\
+Nationality: Ukrainian
 Marital status: single

 ### Summary

 I have an engineering background and my previous experience is in aircraft construction.
 I worked as a strength engineer on Boeing projects.
-While I was working, I realized that I am attracted to IT technologies and programming in particular, just like my heart belongs to it.
+While I was working, I realized that I was attracted to IT technologies and programming in particular, just like my heart belonged to it.
 I find this a very exciting activity and devote a lot of time to self-education in this direction.
 My goal is to build a career as a software engineer.

 ### Education